GoogleCloudDataproc/flink-bigquery-connector/README.md

 The connector supports streaming data from [Google BigQuery](https://cloud.google.com/bigquery/) tables to Apache Flink, and writing results back to BigQuery tables.
-This is done by using the [Flink’s Datastream API](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/datastream/overview/) to communicate with BigQuery.
+This is done by using the [Flink’s Datastream API](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/datastream/overview/) to communicate with BigQuery.

 ## Public Preview

-This connector is a work in progress, and here we’re providing the first preview of its capabilities.
+This connector is a work in progress, and here we’re providing a preview of its capabilities.
 It currently offers the feature to read data from a BigQuery table into a Flink application, and the ability to write results of Flink jobs to BigQuery tables with at-least-once write consistency.
-Exactly-once consistency will be offered in the near future.
+Exactly-once consistency will be offered soon.
 Users should note this is an experimental instrument, and we guarantee no SLOs at this stage.

 ## Apache Flink

 Apache Flink is an open source framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
 Learn more about Flink [here](https://flink.apache.org).

-## BigQuery Storage API
+## BigQuery Storage APIs

+### Write API

+The Storage [write API](https://cloud.google.com/bigquery/docs/write-api) is a high-performance data-ingestion API for BigQuery.

+#### Stream-level transactions

+Write data to a stream and commit the data as a single transaction.
+If the commit operation fails, safely retry the operation.
+Multiple workers can create their own streams to process data independently.

+#### Efficient protocol

+The Storage Write API uses gRPC streaming rather than REST over HTTP.
+The Storage Write API also supports binary formats in the form of protocol buffers, which are a more efficient wire format than JSON.
+Write requests are asynchronous with guaranteed ordering.

+#### Exactly-once delivery semantics

+The Storage Write API supports exactly-once semantics through the use of stream offsets.
+This will be used when offering an exactly-once Sink for BigQuery.

+### Read API

-The [Storage API](https://cloud.google.com/bigquery/docs/reference/storage) streams data in parallel directly from BigQuery via gRPC without using Google Cloud Storage as an intermediary.
+The Storage [read API](https://cloud.google.com/bigquery/docs/reference/storage) streams data in parallel directly from BigQuery via gRPC without using Google Cloud Storage as an intermediary.

 Following are some benefits of using the Storage API:

-### Direct Streaming
+#### Direct Streaming

 It does not leave any temporary files in Google Cloud Storage.
 Rows are read directly from BigQuery servers using the Avro wire format.

-### Filtering
+#### Filtering

 The API allows column and predicate filtering to only read the data you are interested in.

-#### Column Filtering
+##### Column Filtering

 Since BigQuery is backed by a columnar datastore, it can efficiently stream data without reading all columns.

-#### Predicate Filtering
+##### Predicate Filtering

 The Storage API supports arbitrary pushdown of predicate filters.

-### Dynamic Sharding
+#### Dynamic Sharding

 The API rebalances records between readers until they all complete.